M.A., University of Missouri - Columbia, 2017

 B.A., University of Missouri - Columbia, 2013

 My research focuses on the political economy of food and hunger in the Atlantic World in the era of slavery.
-In general, my work explores how these forces articulated—and contested—racial, imperial, and capitalist ideologies in the Caribbean and the American South.
-In particular, I explore the continuities and disjoints between West African agricultural practices and slave provisioning.
-My work also emphasizes how hunger shaped debates over empire, political economy, and slavery in the making of the modern Atlantic.
+In general, my work explores how these forces articulated—and contested—racial, imperial, and capitalist currents in the Caribbean, the U.S. South, and West Africa.
+In particular, I research the continuities and disjoints between African agricultural practices and slave provisioning—emphasizing the continual co-creations of diasporic agronomic understandings and Atlantic slave societies.
+My work also highlights how hunger shaped debates over empire, political economy, and slavery.
 Finally, I trace the transnational linkages among pro-slavery actors regarding food’s place in their rhetorical and practical responses to abolitionism.